Hengle/Folkvangr/Trailer Outline.md

 [Music Theme Intro](https://soundcloud.com/irkluesing/ravensong-master-6-10-17/s-8Oou2)

 ### Credits
-There might be a brief post credits scene teasing the game, if there is time leftover to squeeze in a shot of the ruins scene.
-Links to a crowdfunding campaign or website might be recommended.
+There might be a brief post credits scene teasing the game, if there is time leftover to squeeze in a shot of the ruins.

 ![eder muniz](https://github.com/jcongerkallas1/Folkvangr/blob/master/Images/Background2.png)
 ### Experimental Animation Style Ideas